Get started with RubyMine

 The next RubyMine feature allows you to search for files, classes, symbols, or options and jump to the entity you need.

 Let’s try to find the destroy action within UsersController.
 Press Shift twice and start typing destroy.
-The dropdown lists destroy for all controllers within the Symbols group.
+RubyMine lists all of the found results where your query is found.
 Select the destroy action from UsersController and press Enter.

 The users_controller.rb file will be opened and the caret will be placed on the definition of the destroy action.